navikt/kafka-sandbox/README.md

 offsets after a short while.
 Because they are all in different consumer groups, they all see the messages that the single producer sends.

-### Example: one time message processing with parallel consumer group
+### Example: one time message processing with parallel consumer group       <a name="kafka-one-time-parallel"/>

 In this scenario, it is only desirable to process a message once, but it can be processed by any consumer in a consumer group.